KusionStack/kusionstack.io/docs/karpor/3-user-guide/1-how-to-create-token.md

 Then export the kubeconfig from the data field of this config map to your local environment.

+Note: In most cases, it is necessary to manually set the cluster field of this kubeconfig to point to the Karpor server.

 ## Forward the services of the hub cluster to the local machine

 Next, you need to forward the service of karpor-server to your local machine.
 If you have used other methods for forwarding, you can skip this step.
 Here, we will use a simple port-forwarding method.
 Open another terminal and run: